watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 Within the current SRv6 architecture, SFC proxies like End.AS/AD/AM are necessary to apply network functions.
 In addition, the SFC architecture based on Segment Routing is described in {{!I-D.draft-li-spring-sr-sfc-control-plane-framework}}.

-This document defines SRv6 native SFC architecture, which aims
+This document defines the SRv6 native SFC architecture.
+This architecture aims to enhance the capabilities of SFC by using SRv6-aware network functions.

-to provides the following benefits:
+The SRv6 native SFC architecture provides the following benefits.
+* Simple architecture designed for all devices and protocols to use SRv6
+* Low latency and reduced capital expenditure (CAPEX) through proxy-free SFC
+* Scalable control plane and decreased operating expenses (OPEX) via centralized management
+* Enhanced programmability through centralized control of TEs, including SFC and QoS, and the use of user-defined network functions.

-To realize SRv6 Native SFC, D-Plane/C-Plane components are required as follows:
+To realize the SRv6 Native SFC, D-Plane/C-Plane components are required as follows:
 * D-Plane: utilizes SRv6-aware functions to minimize forwarding nodes and utilizes the SRv6 ecosystem for redundancy and protection.
-XXX: D-Planeのもたらす利点を整理して記入 → done
   * SRv6-aware network service functions: employing the "End.AN" behavior as described in {{!I-D.draft-skyline-spring-srv6-aware-services}}.
 * C-Plane: uses SRv6 Native Function Controller to provide programmability to SRv6 network operators by establishing SFCs and manipulating SRv6 Service Function Nodes.
   * Enabling End.AN: activates network service functions at SR segment endpoint nodes.